A Microphone Guide: How To Select The Best Video Microphones

 Let’s take a look at the types of microphone available, and what they can be used for, this list isn’t exhaustive, but these are a few of the most common types you might want to choose.

 Shotgun Microphone: The most common type of microphone used in many types of professional film and TV production is the shotgun.
+It’s meant to pickup sound at a distance.
 Mounted on a boom, the shotgun is great at focussing on dialogue.
 However, it can be a problem if you haven’t got lots of space to play with, or you’re filming with a wide-angle lens, as the microphone can often creep into shot!
 You’ll see this mistake fairly often in late night TV talk shows like the Tonight Show.
+Boom mics are usually held by a crew member on an adjustable pole.

 Boom mic are handy in productions where you have multiple people talking.
-With a boom, only one mic is used and the boom operator is constantly moving it around above everybody’s head in order to have it pointed toward whomever is speaking at the moment.
-Using a boom mic is much less common in documentary style video production, where wireless lavalier microphones rule the day.
+With a boom, only one mic is used, and the boom operator is constantly moving it around above everybody’s head in order to have it pointed toward whomever is speaking at the moment.
+Using a boom mic is much less common in documentary style video production, where camera-mounted booms and wireless lavalier microphones rule the day.

 Lavalier

-Reverb, or ‘reflection of sound’, is incredibly distracting for a viewer and can ruin the semblance of reality, especially with dramas.
+Reverberation (reverb), or ‘reflection of sound’, is incredibly distracting for a viewer and can ruin the semblance of reality, especially with dramas.
 If you’re shooting in a location where reverb is a problem, try a hyper-cardioid mic.
-They are especially good at rejecting sound from behind them, so will focus only on the sound coming from your actors or presenters.
+(Hyper meaning a lot or extreme) They are especially good at rejecting sound from behind them, so will focus only on the sound coming from your actors or presenters.

-The name cardioid is used to describe the pickup pattern.
+heart cardioid microphone The name cardioid is used to describe several of the pickup patterns.
 It means heart shaped.
-The pickup pattern of cardioid mics is shaped like a Valentine’s heart which is why they are good at eliminating background noise.
+The pickup pattern of cardioid mics is shaped somewhat like a Valentine’s heart, which is why they are good at eliminating background noise.

 Tips on how to use your microphone